-Naturally, the Gurmukh Lifestyle is likely to be paradoxical.
-For example – as the Gurbani asserts – the Gurmukh never grows old!
+Naturally, the Gurmukh Lifestyle is likely to be paradoxical!

-The Gurmukh (Bhagat, Jan, Daas...) mind understands the Truth through the Gurbani, constantly remembers it and lives it in daily life.
-The Manmukh mind is totally opposite of the Gurmukh.
+The Gurmukh mind understands the Truth (Sach) through the Gurbani, constantly remembers and lives his daily life accordingly.

 - ਗੁਰਮੁਖਿ ਮਰੈ ਨ ਕਾਲੁ ਨ ਖਾਏ ਗੁਰਮੁਖਿ ਸਚਿ ਸਮਾਵਣਿਆ ॥੨॥: Who becomes the Gurmukh does not die (i.e., he escapes from the death of his Spiritual Life); (he) is not consumed by (Spiritual) death.
 (Because) the Gurmukh remains absorbed in the Truth. ||2|| (sggs 125).

 - ਜੀਵਤ ਜੀਵਤ ਜੀਵਤ ਰਹਹੁ ॥ ਰਾਮ ਰਸਾਇਣੁ ਨਿਤ ਉਠਿ ਪੀਵਹੁ ॥: Live, live, live forever (ਆਤਮਕ ਜੀਵਨ or Divine Life).
 Daily, upon getting up, drink in ‘Raam Rasaain’ (Gur-Giaan or Wisdom, Virtues, Gurmat…). (sggs 1138).